chaoyangnz/BoomCast/app/src/main/assets/README.md

 - Refresh podcast subscription to fetch latest episodes
 - Add new podcast subscription by URL
 - Stream podcast playback
-- Usage statistics about user listening
+- Usage statistics about daily listening time
+- Search episodes in a podcast
 - Share amazing episodes to other Apps

 ### Technical points